rgtoni94/CSN-Project/README.md

 Name - Ricardo Antonio

 # Tools used
-- Metasploit - Security Tool that scans machines for known exploits and is able to execute the exploits in a payload on victim machine
+- Metasploit - Security Tool that uses known exploits and is able to load and execute them in as a payload on vulnerable victim machines
 - Kali Linux - Pen Testing OS used by InfoSec professionals, comes preinstalled with pen testing software
 - Metasploitable - intentionally vulnerable Linux VM
 - Virutal Box - hypervisor used for creation and managment of Virutal Machines